-Creating bespoke brand patterns for the UK’s second biggest fundraising event.
+Creating bespoke brand patterns for one of the UK’s biggest fundraising events.

 How do they make a difference?

 The money you can raise by inviting friends to donate towards Macmillan’s work in return for a coffee and cake is great, but when you designate a day each year and resource people to run their own coffee morning simultaneously across the country, the impact is enormous.

 Each year the World’s Biggest Coffee Morning (WBCM) sub-brand evolves slightly from the year before.
 Packs are sent out to participants with branded tablecloths, bunting, labels and other useful materials designed using custom patterns in the Macmillan style.
 We were approached to create the patterns for 2019 after a recommendation from Macmillan’s in-house creative team.